Internet Explorer (IE) version detection in JavaScript

 }

-Using inside behaviors (*.htc)
+Using inside behavior (*.htc)

 <!DOCTYPE html>